Imanity-Software/documentation/docs/woolwars/create-a-kit.md

 ## Demo kits

-WoolWars has a three default kits installed and ready to go!
+WoolWars has 3 default kits installed and ready to go!

 You can instantly view all the kits by typing `/wl kit list`!